Reconfigurable Enhancement of Actuation Forces by Engineered Losses in non-Hermitian Metamaterials

-To this end, we have designed a two-mode cavity (the “environment” in the Purcell-physics framework) made by a non-Hermitian elastodynamic metamaterial consisting of two coupled resonant elements with differential damping between them (\autoref{her1}(a,b)).
-The damped $(m_2=m=4.635 \;g)$ and the undamped $(m_1=m)$ resonators (masses) are coupled by a coiled Hookean spring of stiffness $\kappa$, see \autoref{her1}(a,b).
-When the Hookean coupling strength between the two resonators acquires a critical value, the system exhibits an EPD associated with a coalescence of its eigenmodes (\autoref{her1}(c)) and the corresponding eigenfrequencies (\autoref{her1}(d)).
-Beyond this critical coupling, the eigenfrequencies bifurcate into two resonant modes with approximately the same constant linewidths.
-In this domain, a constant-amplitude dynamic force (the “source” in the Purcell framework) applied on the undamped resonator side (the “dark” mode) of the metamaterial results in an actuation force—i.e., the force exerted by the damped resonator (the “bright” mode) side of the metamaterial onto the dynamic force sensor—whose amplitude is controlled by the coupling strength between the two masses without any deterioration of force-signal quality.
-The actuation force is enhanced by $6.4$ times at the proximity of an EPD compared to the $3.2$ times enhancement produced by the same cavity-source system when the metamaterial does not support an EPD, see \autoref{her1}(d) and Figure S2 in \hyperref[section:sd]{SI}.
-Conventional Purcell physics cannot explain this phenomenon---twice as large enhancement near an EPD.
-Its origin is traced back to the coalescence of the dark (small decay rates) and bright (large decay rates) resonances supported by the undamped and damped resonators, respectively.
-Consequently, an excitation source (emitter) on resonance with a dark mode can deliver on the other end an actuation force only if it is coupled to a leaky resonance.
-Such a shared resonance underlies the enhancement near the EPD.
+To this end, we have designed a two-mode cavity made by a non-Hermitian elastodynamic metamaterial consisting of two coupled resonant elements with differential damping (or non-proportional damping) between them (\Cref{her1}(a,b)).
+The damped $(m_2=m=4.635 \;g)$ and the undamped $(m_1=m)$ resonators (masses) are coupled by a coiled Hookean spring of stiffness $\kappa$, see \Cref{her1}(a,b).
+When the Hookean coupling strength between the two resonators acquires a critical value, the system exhibits an EPD associated with a coalescence of its eigenmodes (\Cref{her1}(c)) and the corresponding eigenfrequencies (\Cref{her1}(d)).
+Beyond this critical coupling, the eigenfrequencies bifurcate into two resonant modes with approximately the same constant linewidths (\Cref{her1}(d)).
+Linewidth is a measure of the spectral width of a resonance peak---characterized by the half-width of the resonance force peak at $1/ \sqrt{2}$ of the peak's height.
+It is equal to the imaginary part of the complex eigenfrequency.
+In this domain, a constant-amplitude dynamic force applied on the undamped resonator side of the metamaterial results in an actuation force—i.e., the force exerted by the damped resonator side of the metamaterial onto the dynamic force sensor—whose amplitude is controlled by the coupling strength between the two masses without any deterioration of force-signal quality.
+The input force is enhanced by $6.4$ times at the proximity of an EPD compared to the $3.2$ times enhancement produced by the same cavity-source system when the metamaterial does not support an EPD, see \Cref{her1}(d) and Figure S2 in \hyperref[section:sd]{SI}.
+A relation between the actuation force and the dissipative power from the viscous element allows to employ a mapping between electrodynamics and elastodynamics: a monochromatic source (actuator) emits light into a \textquotedblleft dark\textquotedblright mode, i.e., non-radiative mode (undamped resonator), which is coupled to a \textquotedblleft bright\textquotedblright mode (damped resonator).
+At some critical coupling the emission power (dissipative power) from the \textquotedblleft bright\textquotedblright mode experiences a four-fold enhancement, related to a two-fold enhancement of the exerted actuation force.
+This phenomenon cannot be explained by conventional Purcell physics as the cavity quality factor remains constant.
+Its origin is traced back to the coalescence of super-modes (eigenvectors of the coupled resonators system) near the EPD.
 It is reflected in a narrowing of the Green’s function that describes the metamaterial---and consequently its LDoS---which acquires a square Lorentzian line-shape whose peak has a fourfold enhancement with respect to the peak of a single resonance.
 Our proof-of-principle metamaterial system promotes a new class of nano-indenters, atomic force microscopes and robotic-actuators.